richardhsu/richardhsu.github.io/_posts/2014-05-11-almost-there.markdown

 extremely bad for lagging behind them so I at least keep trying to push forward.
 Especially at intersections, I don't want cars to have to wait twice: once for my friends to cross and once for my lagging butt.
 So I'm eternally thankful that they are able to run with me!
-My girlfriend motivates me through a ton of love but I hope eventually she'll be right there next to me when I'm running, tehehe!
+My girlfriend motivates me through a ton of love, but I hope eventually she'll be right there next to me when I'm running, tehehe!

 Anyways 3 miles of 5 miles.
 2 more to go.
 Let's do this!